infobip/people-web-sdk/README.md

 For Customer profiles only the current session events are appended to the profile.
 Once the `setPerson` call established the connection to a known People profile and the browsing and event history is merged from the anonymous visitor, the anonymous tracking data is deleted and the visitor tracking continues using the profile ID (person ID) .

 You may also choose to reset the user context when the user logs off from his account.
-To do that invoke `pe.forgetPerson()` to clear the personalization information, end the user sesion and continue tracking the user as a new anonymous visitor.
+To do that invoke `pe.forgetPerson()` to clear the personalization information, end the user session and continue tracking the user as a new anonymous visitor.
 ```javascript
 // forget person
 pe.forgetPerson();